PaulDisrupts/ChatLoader/README.md

 Pull requests are welcome.

 ## License
-This project is released under the [MIT](https://choosealicense.com/licenses/mit/) license
+This project is released under the [MIT](https://choosealicense.com/licenses/mit/) license/

 ## Acknowledgements
-- WPMedia for creating [WPZipArchive](https://github.com/WPMedia/WPZipArchive).
-WPZipArchive can be swapped out for any preferred archiving library.
+- WPMedia for creating [WPZipArchive](https://github.com/WPMedia/WPZipArchive) (Note that WPZipArchive can be swapped out for any preferred archiving library).